Real Estate Assessments

 Search our Real Estate Assessment Data (READ) database for current information on Chesterfield County property records.

-For assessment data summarizations that include both county and magisterial district sections for fiscal years 2017-2021, view the Real Estate Assessment Facts (PDF).
+For assessment data summarizations that include both county and magisterial district sections for years 2018-2022, view the Real Estate Assessment Facts (PDF).

 Real Estate Records